progund/java-extra-lectures/caching/README.md

 * read the cache back from disk (to RAM ```cache.pull();```
 * get the cached objects from RAM ```List<User> cachedUsers = cache.get();```

+# Using ObjectCache in Android

+## ADHD

+Check out [ADHD](https://github.com/progund/adhd), a tool with which you can read out database and serialized files (ObjectCache) from an Android device and create text and html from that.
+This is useful if you want to see what's in your app's database etc on the Android device.

 # Links